aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 kubectl apply -f https://raw.githubusercontent.com/aws/karpenter{{< githubRelRef >}}pkg/apis/crds/karpenter.sh_nodeclaims.yaml
 kubectl apply -f https://raw.githubusercontent.com/aws/karpenter{{< githubRelRef >}}pkg/apis/crds/karpenter.k8s.aws_ec2nodeclasses.yaml
 ```

 ### Upgrading to v0.34.0+

-* Karpenter add now by default on `podSecurityContext` level, specific `fsgroup: 65536`.
-If you are using sidecar containers, you should review if this configuration is compatible for them.
-If you need to change this default value you have the option adding specific `podSecurityContext:` block on your values.yaml file

-### Upgrading to v0.34.0+
 * Karpenter now supports `nodepool.spec.disruption.budgets`, which allows users to control the speed of disruption in the cluster.
 Since this requires an update to the Custom Resource, before upgrading, you should re-apply the new updates to the CRDs.
 Check out [Disruption Budgets]({{<ref "../concepts/disruption#disruption-budgets" >}}) for more.